-The job seemed like fun, but I knew at that point that I didn’t want to be selling printers and copiers to people forever.
+The job seemed like fun, but I knew at that point that I didn’t want to be selling printers and copiers.
 After the day was over, they told me to think about whether I wanted the position or not and to give them a call if I was interested.
-In short, they had hired me, at a lousy annual salary of $20,000 a year with the hopes that I would extra from sales commission.
+In the end they offered me a position at a lousy annual salary of $20,000 a year with the hopes that I would extra from sales commission.

 A week after the interview they called me saying that they wanted to hire me.
 I didn’t accept at the time and politely told them that I was considering other offers.
 Something better could possibly come my way.

 I was looking for a company that will give you the best value for who I was and the position that was best suitable for me.
 Furthermore, companies will tend to do their best in helping their employees succeed.
 Given that you have an interest in a position will only make you excel even faster.

 The last job I applied for at Company C was slightly different.
 It was an inside sales job, which meant that I would be making sales over the phone.
 Not only that, but they provided paid training on IT products, even if you didn’t have any experience with turning a computer on.